-GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS Invalidity Special contribution procedure Formation of a reserve Contribution procedure Contribution procedure Contributory pension: mixed system (contribution procedure and capital cover system) Social security pension: allocation Invalidity, old-age and survivors'; Annual formation of capital to cover pensions due and the rights being acquired by survivors of pension beneficiaries Contribution procedure Old-age and survivors' As for invalidity Capital cover system Contribution procedure As for invalidity Adjustment of pensions to the cost of living index calls for capital cover, but adjustment of pensions to the wage level does not Contribution procedure Industrial injuries and occupational diseases Contribution procedure Formation of a reserve Industrial injuries: Financing system of commercial insurance companies Occupational diseases: contribution procedure Contribution procedure Mixed system (con- tribution procedure and capital cover system) Formation of mathe- matical reserves representing the current values of permanent pensions Capital cover for pensions granted during a financial year.
-Adjustments of pensions to cost of living and wage level made annual- ly through contributions See invalidity
+GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS Invalidity Special contribution procedure Formation of a reserve Contribution procedure Contribution procedure Contributory pension: mixed system (contribution procedure and capital cover system) Social security pension: allocation Invalidity, old-age and survivors?
+Annual formation of capital to cover pensions due and the rights being acquired by survivors of pension beneficiaries.
+Adjustment of pensions to the • Old-age and survivors' As for invalidity Capital cover system Contribution procedure As for invalidity Adjustment of pensions to the cost of living index calls for capital cover, but adjustment of pensions to the wage level does not Contribution procedure Industrial injuries and occupational diseases Contribution procedure Formation of a reserve Industrial injuries: Capitalication, Financing systems of commercial insurance companies Occupational diseases: contribution procedure Contribution procedure Mixed system (contribution procedure and capital cover system) Formation of mathematical reserves representing the current values of permanent pensions Capital cover for pensions granted during a financial year.
+Adjustments of pensions to cost of living and wage level made annually through contributions •